How Congestion Pricing Can Raise Awareness and Save the World

 Not surprisingly, a recent report has identified congestion pricing as the best approach to dealing with New York City's mounting traffic congestion issues.

 Congestion pricing is a way for large cities to cut down on traffic congestion by charging tolls or fees.
 Drivers in these areas are obligated to pay to drive in certain areas or at certain times with the most congestion.
 This mechanism is meant to encourage people to carpool, take public transportation, or to avoid such trips.
-Not only does congestion pricing increase quality of life in city centers due to less congestion, but they lead to the longterm benefits of lessening smog and carbon emissions.
+Not only does congestion pricing increase the quality of life in city centers due to less congestion, but they lead to the longterm benefits of lessening smog and carbon emissions.

 The institution of these fees has generally begun in the 2000s, and 2010s, while Norway implemented congestion pricing extensively in the 1990s.
 Its oldest program dates back to 1986 in the city of Bergen.